beajoynes/netbox-evaluation/plugins/README.md

 * **Data flows** : Document data flows between devices and applications.
 * **Branching** : Branching support to stage, review and collaborate on changes before applying them.

+## Levels
+There are 3 levesl to netbox plugins :
+* Official : Certified plugins that are fully supported and owned by NetBox, have documentation with NetBox
+* Certified : Plugins that meet criterea for quality, compatibility and ongoing maintenance - supported on NetBox Cloud and NetBox Enterprise
+* Compatible : Community developed plugins that have been validated on NetBox cloud and/or NetBox Enterprise

 # Capabilities